alexdevero/alex-devero-blog/__drafts__/draft--javascript-type-coercion.md

 ## Explicit coercion

 That was about implicit coercion.
 Now, let's talk about explicit, or type casting.
 This will be quick.
-Explicit coercion happens when JavaScript developers decide to convert value from another using specific object or method.
-For example, you can use `Number()` object to convert some type to a number, or `String()` to a string.
+Explicit coercion happens when JavaScript developers decide to convert value from another using specific function.
+For example, you can use `Number()` function to convert some type to a number, or `String()` to a string.

 ```JavaScript
 // Using explicit coercion to convert types to a number